Indonesia finance minister defends plan to raise cigarette prices

 Indonesia is the world’s second-largest tobacco market, after China.

-“On the one hand, we are concerned about health, while on the other have to pay attention to farmers and cigarette workers ... and also guard against a rise in illegal cigarettes,” the minister said.
+“On the one hand, we are concerned about health, while on the other we have to pay attention to farmers and cigarette workers ... and also guard against a rise in illegal cigarettes,” the minister said.

 The tax increase, which will take effect from Jan.
 1 and was announced on Friday, will see the government raise the minimum price of cigarettes across categories by an average of 35% and increase the excise tax on tobacco products by 23%.